Ra-mb/Portfolio/Superstore/README.md

-# John Doe's Retail Sales
+# Superstore Sales

 ## Project Overview

-**Project Title**: Retail Sales Analysis
+**Project Title**: Superstore Sales Analysis
-**Database**: `sneakers`
+**Database**: `superstore`

-This project is designed to demonstrate analysis Python, Power BI and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+This project is designed to demonstrate analysis Python, Power BI and techniques typically used by data analysts to explore, clean, and analyze superstore sales data.
 The project involves import database from csv file, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ## Objectives

-1. **Import retail sales database**: Import retail sales database from csv.
+1. **Import retail sales database**: Import superstore sales database from csv.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
 3. **Standardizing Data**: Identify and standardize any records to give a better visualization.
 4. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.